 Students must notify the clinical preceptor/ coordinator/faculty prior to their scheduled interview.
 The initials INT (interview) must be written on the time sheet indicating the date attended.
-Students are required to provide proof of attendance at an interview session.
+Students must provide proof of attendance at an interview.
 An email must be sent from the interviewee verifying the date and time you attended the interview.